 Tell us a bit about the non-profit movement Medicinal Cannabis Europe and what it hopes to achieve over the next couple of years.

 Yes.
 In fact, Member States regulate the licensing, production, distribution and access to medicinal cannabis.
 Across the EU, the legislation governing medicinal cannabis is fragmented.
-This lack of harmonisation is detrimental for patients’ access, and it also precludes proper research and innovation on the benefits of medicinal cannabis and hinders the development of the European medicinal cannabis sector.
+This lack of harmonization is detrimental for patients’ access, and it also precludes proper research and innovation on the benefits of medicinal cannabis and hinders the development of the European medicinal cannabis sector.
 For instance, one country would allow prescription of medicinal cannabis but would not have any regulation in place for domestic production.
 Patients would then be obliged to rely on supply coming from abroad, which leads to a higher cost of the medicines.
-This example also emphasises that a given country can be dependent on international suppliers, who may reduce their production or face regulatory hurdles for shipping their raw products, causing shortages which directly affect patients’ ability to get their treatment.
+This example also emphasizes that a given country can be dependent on international suppliers, who may reduce their production or face regulatory hurdles for shipping their raw products, causing shortages which directly affect patients’ ability to get their treatment.